sagar-viradiya/eazypermissions/README.md

     })
 }
 ```
+> It is mandatory to implement [PermissionObserver]() from where you are requesting permission(either Activity or Fragment).
+If you don't then library will throw `IllegalArgumentException` stating that you have to implement [PermissionObserver]()

-Library will take care of Activity/Fragment recreation so even if user rotate screen or due to some other reason if your Activity/Fragment gets recreated it will call `setupObserver` method to register new oberver of LiveData.
+Library will take care of Activity/Fragment recreation so even if user rotates screen or due to some other reason if your Activity/Fragment gets recreated it will call `setupObserver` method to register new observer of LiveData.

-Library expose [PermissionResult]() as result of permission request which is nothing but simple sealed class.
+Library exposes [PermissionResult]() as result of permission request which is nothing but simple sealed class.
 ```kotlin
 sealed class PermissionResult {
     class PermissionGranted(val requestId: Int) : PermissionResult()